EtherealEngine/etherealengine-docs/docs/manual/01_install/050_advanced/index.md

 # Advanced Setup

-The advanced setup is recommended for users who want to understand the internals of how the Ethereal Engine's deployment stack works.
+The advanced setup is recommended for users who want to understand the internals of how the iR Engine's deployment stack works.
-These instructions will explain how to manually setup Ethereal Engine docker instances, client, server and/or instance-server.
+These instructions will explain how to manually setup iR Engine docker instances, client, server and/or instance-server.

 ## 1. Install dependencies
 ```bash